aarcThom/aarc-wiki/docs/gh/first-definition.md

   ![Basic Definition](../img/first-def/02_params.png){ width="850" }
 </figure>

-!!!
-Tip "Parameters & Components - What are they?"
-    All the little 'nodes' that make up a Grasshopper definition (script) are called *components*. *Parameters* are a class of component that either reference data from Rhino, reference data from outside of Rhino / Grasshopper, or, as in this case, reference user input.

 The output of `Construct Point` is plugged into the the **Base** input of the `Sphere` component.